-Although this article is written for CA Datacom, the principle applies to software practices in general.
+While this article is written for Datacom, the principle applies to software practices in general.

-Why would a module that is known to be in a STEPLIB loadlib not be used in my job, but instead, a module is loaded from the Linklist from a different loadlib?
+Why would a module that is known to be in a STEPLIB loadlib not be used in a job, but instead is loaded from the Linklist from a different loadlib?

 The issue of an unexpected load module being loaded seems to be related to load module search order, and, in particular, when dealing with APF authorization.
 Another way of asking the question is, "What would cause IBM's LOAD macro to bypass modules in the JOBLIB or STEPLIB when these are not APF-authorized in favor of the same module in a Linklisted, APF-authorized library?"

-Within CA Datacom, like many products, certain functionality must be handled through APF authorized code.
-Consequently, we require APF authorization for the base loadlib, and since the CUSLIB, is also normally part of a JOBLIB or STEPLIB concatenation with the base loadlib, it, too, needs to be authorized.
+Within Datacom and many other products, certain functionality must be handled through APF authorized code.
+Consequently, we require APF authorization for the base loadlib, and since the CUSLIB is also normally part of a JOBLIB or STEPLIB concatenation with the base loadlib, it, too, needs to be authorized.
 This leads to a standard disclaimer - "If one JOBLIB or STEPLIB library is APF-authorized, then all must be authorized.
 Libraries lose their APF authorization when they are mixed with non-authorized libraries in JOBLIB/STEPLIB."

 The key here is in the above statement.
-Even though the desired load module is in your JOBLIB/STEPLIB, if that loadlib is not APF-Authorized, that module may not be used as expected.
-The 2.1 IBM z/OS MVS Programming: Assembler Services Guide, under Program Management / APF-authorized programs and libraries, says, "APF also prevents authorized programs (supervisor state, APF-authorized, PSW key 0-7, or PKM 0-7) from accessing a load module that is not in an APF-authorized library."
+Even though the desired load module is in a JOBLIB/STEPLIB, if that loadlib is not APF-Authorized, that module may not be used as expected.
+The IBM z/OS MVS Programming: Assembler Services Guide under Program Management / APF-authorized programs and libraries, says, "APF also prevents authorized programs (supervisor state, APF-authorized, PSW key 0-7, or PKM 0-7) from accessing a load module that is not in an APF-authorized library."